tertsdiepraam/tertsdiepraam.github.io/content/_index.md

 Hi!
 I'm <span class="highlight">Terts Diepraam</span> ({{phonetic(text="/tɛrts ˈdipraːm/", audio="terts_diepraam.mpga")}}) and I am a software developer based in the Netherlands.

-I am a maintainer on the [uutils project](https://github.com/uutils).
-I mostly work with Rust, Python and TypeScript.
+I am a maintainer on the [uutils project](https://github.com/uutils), where we are rewriting the coreutils in Rust.
+From my work on uutils, I have extensive experience with both contributing to and maintaining open source code.

+I like to work on making software as reliable as possible.
+Therefore, I love to work with Rust.
+However, I also have worked with Python, web technology & Haskell.

 Want to get in contact?
 <span class="button-row">